academicsystems/FFMPEG-MAESC/README.md

 ```
 {
   "cmd": array, the ffmpeg commands.
 Should include "INPUT" and "OUTPUT" as separate elements.
   "input": string, the file name to convert.
+It will be inserted into the "INPUT" location of your commands.
 }
 ```